AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

-Note that the start and stop calls must be matched and the profiling output will warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls (in debug mode only).
-You will need to add :fortran:`bl_proffortfuncstop` before any returns and at the end of the function or at the point in the function you want to stop profiling.
+Note that the start and stop calls must be matched and the profiling output will warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls (when in debug mode only).
+You will need to add :fortran:`bl_proffortfuncstop` before any returns, at the end of the function or at the point in the function you want to stop profiling.

+..
+HACK check meaning change "and" to ","

 For functions with a high number of calls, there is a lighter-weight interface: